 Also — the FDA has recently warned of a risk of cancer for a surgical procedure for fibroids known as laparoscopic power morcellation.
-Research indicates that this particular surgery, while less invasive than hysterectomy or myomectomy, can contribute to the spread of cancer cells throughout the uterus.
+Research indicates that this particular surgery can contribute to the spread of cancer cells throughout the uterus.

 If you are undergoing surgery to treat your fibroids, please get very clear information from your doctor about the method of surgery being performed and make sure it doesn’t involve laparoscopic power morcellation.

 If fibroids of the small and asymptomatic variety go untreated, the best-case scenario is that nothing happens and they continue to not affect your health.

 However, if you’re experiencing symptoms from them, it’s best to work with your health care professional to develop a treatment plan.

 If left completely unchecked, they may continue to grow in size and quantity — making symptoms worse.

 It’s much more inconvenient to continue to battle the symptoms of fibroids than it is to try to halt their growth.